themanyone/crap/README.md

 More examples can be found in tests and by glancing at the `print.hh` header.

 These `print.hh` macros are in development.
 And they are not without limits.
-They can handle up to 100 arguments per statement invocation.
+They can handle up to 1000 arguments per statement invocation.
 Why would anyone want to print that many arguments?
-Anyway, the limits can be raised by editing that header file.
+And the length of each argument is limited to 5000 characters.
+Limits can be raised by editing that header file.

 ### Decisions.